daisyliu0225/Software_HW2_React/assignment2/README.md

 ### Others (Optional)

 - I thought that props was hard.
 It is easier than I thought.
-It is surprisingly comvenient.
+It is surprisingly convenient.